Census Data for Grand Isle

 - From the Census of 2000: Grand Isle had 1,047 Housing Units, a population of 1,955 people and a land area of 16.51 square miles [42.8 km²].
 This gives a density of 1.87 people per Housing Unit and 29.81 Housing Units per square mile [11.51 housing units/km²].

-- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Grand Isle and you need to be careful when comparing results between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Grand Isle and you need to be careful when comparing numbers between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Grand Isle County ...